-- Social media can be very useful in getting feedback on proposals and communicating information about councillors’ activities
+- Social media can be very useful in getting feedback on proposals and communicating information about councillors’ activities.
+However, remember that not everybody is on social media and so opinions expressed may not be representative.

-- Social media is always on, so consider setting personal limits and establishing your own routine
+- Social media is always on, so consider setting personal limits and establishing your own routine.
+You have no obligation to respond to posts and comments at any speed but it is often helpful to explicitly indicate that to users.

 - 1. Why you may find social media useful